Beliavsky/Fortran-code-on-GitHub/README.md

 [Maptran 3D](https://github.com/geospace-code/maptran3d): Modern Fortran 3D coordinate conversions for geospace ecef enu eci, from geospace-code.
 Similar to Python PyMap3D and Matlab Matmap3d.

+[Millennial](https://github.com/email-clm/Millennial): code related to 2018 paper "The millennial model: in search of measurable pools and transformations for modeling soil carbon in the new century", by Abramoff, R. et al., Biogeochemistry, 137(1-2), 51-71. doi:https://doi.org/10.1007/s10533-017-0409-7

 [MODFLOW 6: USGS Modular Hydrologic Model](https://github.com/MODFLOW-USGS/modflow6): accurately, reliably, and efficiently simulates groundwater flow.
 With time, growing interest in surface and groundwater interactions, local refinement with nested and unstructured grids, karst groundwater flow, solute transport, and saltwater intrusion, has led to the development of numerous MODFLOW versions.

 [MOHID - Water Modelling System](https://github.com/Mohid-Water-Modelling-System/Mohid): modular finite volumes water-modelling system written in Fortran 95 using an Object-oriented programming philosophy, integrating diverse mathematical models and supporting graphical user interfaces that manage all the pre- and post-processing